nonpartisan-redistricting-datahub/Case_Study_Spotlight/README.md

 Navigate to the current maps for the state on [DRA](https://davesredistricting.org/maps#), and open up each of the three official maps.
 On each map, click the arrow pointing to the upper-right, check "Export alternate census blocks" and export the block assignment files.

 #### Folder Structure
-After making the name changes to the block-assignment files (being sure to rename the right files), you should have a "raw-from-source" folder with the following files / folders:
+After making the name changes to the block-assignment files (being sure to rename the right files), you should create a "raw-from-source" and load in the above files.
+This file structure will allow you to run the notebook without making changes.

 raw-from-source/
 * block-assignments-pa-cong.csv